ineslucas/photo_exhibit/README.md

 http://www.memorylab.space

 **Stack**
-Using esbuild, jsbundling-rails, Active Storage, Yarn to add package managers and WebGL/Three.JS.
+Using WebGL/Three.JS, esbuild, jsbundling-rails, Active Storage, Yarn to add package managers and Bootstrap.

 **How to fork**
 Start your server with ./bin/dev.